cifer-ai/keradex/README.md

-# Serum DEX UI
+# KERAMOS Technology: Decentralized Finance Multi-Strategy Platform on Solana with Serum DEX

-An implementation of a UI for the Serum DEX.
+KERAMOS Technology provides a state-of-the-art Decentralized Finance (DeFi) platform focusing on Automated High Frequency Swaps and Yield Aggregation.
+As an integral part of our offering, we present an implementation of a UI for the Serum DEX, allowing users to experience seamless trading on the Solana network.

 ### Running the UI